written by Dr. Jacqueline Sutera, DPM and Vionic Innovation Lab Member

 A lot of technology goes into comfortable shoes.
 For example, running and walking shoes are made for forward motion while basketball and tennis are made for lateral/side to side motion.
 Make sure to choose your styles accordingly!

-Old and worn-out shoes and shoes can hurt your feet and overall skeleton.
+Old and worn-out shoes can hurt your feet and overall skeleton.
 Any shoe with worn-out soles force your foot to land at an increased angle.
 This can stress out bones, muscles, ligaments and tendons and can cause sprains, fractures, strains, inflammation and injury.
 Old shoes might feel good because they are broken in and comfortable, just like junk food might taste good, but it is not good for you.

 Avoid Walking Barefoot Around the House